 I flew budget all the way.
 Took the Singapore-Melbourne-Queenstown route there, and Christchurch-Melbourne-Singapore back.
 It cost me SGD927 in all.

-I was enamored by this country even before touchdown!
+I was enamoured by this country even before touchdown!
 A surge of happiness washed over me the moment I caught sight of the endless ranges of mountains, and I just couldn’t stop grinning like an idiot.
 I remember thinking as I alighted the plane at the foot of The Remarkables with paragliders swooping above, that this is where I truly belong.
 (At least while on vacation.)

 Located on the edge of Lake Wakatipu, Queenstown is a lovely little tourist town filled with all sorts of adventure activities and day trip operators, mainly western restaurants, a couple of supermarkets, and lots of lovely walking trails that lead you away from the “crowds” and into the surrounding forests.
 I thought it had a good amount of tourists when I arrived.
 But as I discovered along the way, it’s considered pretty busy for NZ.
 I wasn’t annoyed at all with anyone invading my space, as there was enough to go around.
 And it was easy to find quiet spots to yourself all around the lake.